Revised 16 December 2024

 4. Forwarding the map for printing.

-When the courses have been prepared to the satisfaction of the course planner and controller/vetter, forward the map file to Bob Allison for final checking.
-This should be done at least two weeks before the event to enable adequate time for checking by Bob and consultation with the course planner if needed.
-Bob will make any necessary corrections or layout adjustments and forward the map files as PDFs to the OACT Office for printing.
-He will also check that the courses are listed in the correct order and forward the XML file to the person loading the courses onto the event computer.
+When the courses have been prepared to the satisfaction of the course planner and controller/vetter, forward the map file to the OACT Office for final checking.
+This should be done at least two weeks before the event to enable adequate time for checking and consultation with the course planner if needed.
+Any necessary corrections or layout adjustments will be made prior to printing; including the event map layout containing the name of the event, appropriate logos and other peripheral information.
+The course XML file will also be prepared for loading onto the event computer.

 5. Collection of pre-marked maps.

-Provided that the course file has been supplied to Bob Allison in time, map printing is usually undertaken a few days before the event in the OACT Office.
+Provided that the course file has been supplied to the OACT Office in time, map printing is usually undertaken a few days before the event .
 Contact the Office Manager to confirm when maps will be available and arrange for their collection.
 The normal office hours are from 9 a.m. to 1:30 p.m. on Monday, Tuesday and Thursday.

 If You Don’t Have Suitable Computer Access

 Experience has shown that most course planners are able to prepare pre-marked maps using the above procedure.
-If, however, you do not have the necessary computer skills or facilities to do so and cannot get assistance from other club members, the alternative is to provide Bob Allison with a hand-drawn set of courses and he can prepare the maps himself for you to check.
-In this situation, you should advise Bob as early as possible (e.g. when obtaining the event map in Step 1), and allow a longer lead time for submitting and checking the courses.
+If, however, you do not have the necessary computer skills or facilities to do so and cannot get assistance from other club members, the alternative is to provide the OACT Office with a hand-drawn set of courses that can then be prepared for you to check.
+In this situation, you should advise the Office as early as possible (e.g. when obtaining the event map in Step 1), and allow a longer lead time for submitting and checking the courses.

 If You Want to Do It All Yourself

-If you are suitably experienced in course planning and the use of course planning software and the final maps are reviewed by an experienced controller, it is not essential to work through Bob Allison in Step 4, i.e. after checking by the controller, the courses with control descriptions can be sent as PDFs directly to the OACT Office, and the XML Version 3.0 file can be sent directly to the person loading the courses onto the event computer.
-If you intend to do these tasks yourself, please consult with Bob Allison beforehand, and check well in advance who will be loading the courses onto the event computer.
+If you are suitably experienced in course planning and the use of course planning software and the final maps are reviewed by an experienced controller, it is not essential to work through the OACT Office in Step 4, i.e. after checking by the controller, the courses with control descriptions can be sent as PDFs directly to the OACT Office, and the XML Version 3.0 file can be sent directly to the person loading the courses onto the event computer.
+If you intend to do these tasks yourself, please consult with the OACT Office beforehand, and check well in advance who will be loading the courses onto the event computer.

 Map Corrections

-If map corrections have been noted for the event, these can be advised to Bob Allison who will correct them on the final event map.
+If map corrections have been noted for the event, these can be advised to the OACT Office to be applied to the final event map.
 Depending on the experience of the person noting the corrections, the master map file may also be amended.
 Alternatively the reported corrections may be checked by an experienced mapper before doing so.

-If you have access to OCAD (full version) and are experienced in its use, you can make the map corrections yourself.
-If doing so, please forward the corrected map to Bob Allison, as well as a separate map highlighting where the corrections have been made.
+If you have access to OCAD or Open Orienteering Mapper and are experienced in its use, you can make the map corrections yourself.
+If doing so, please forward the corrected map to the OACT Office, as well as a separate map highlighting where the corrections have been made.

 Mountain Bike Orienteering Maps